WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 22 | Warm UP
+Completed a function that created an object with the data found in two different arrays.
+LL, you can push an obj to an array of obj without needing to name that obj.
+Also, if you have your obj outside the for loop (or loops in general), that obj will not be 'refreshed' if you are trying to push it to an array (as it combines data from the other arrays).
+NOTE: Question...
+What do you use flex box?
+Answer...
+One dimensional layouts of a components.

+---

 ## 2022 02 21 | Reformat Readme
 I do not have a lot of time for study.
 It is President's Day and I need to spend time with family.
 However, I noticed this readme file had mistakes in the time hashtags' markdown structures.
 I corrected that.
 I am also using what time I do have to work on the CSS Bonus Repo.
 Check that readme for further information.